Personal Activity Intelligence (PAI) - CERG

 More than five million deaths worldwide could have been prevented if people were more physically active.
 We believe that PAI could contribute to prevent cardiovascular disease and premature death by encouraging everyday people to be more active.

 Our research shows that men and women in all age groups have far lower risk of early death and death from cardiovascular diseases if they exercise enough to obtain 100 weekly PAI.
 100 PAI is optimal for smokers, obese persons, and individuals with hypertension or type 2 diabetes.
 Even those who achieve 50 PAI every week have considerable health benefits compared to those who are inactive.

 We developed the PAI algorithm by using information from almost 5000 healthy Norwegians who had their maximum oxygen uptake tested during the HUNT3 Fitness Study.
 After that, we estimated PAI points for almost 40,000 healthy participants from the first HUNT study back in the 1980s.
 All of them had reported how much and how intense they exercised.
 Finally, we checked the health status of these 40,000 Norwegians almost 30 years later.
-The results showed that 100 PAI (or more) is optimal to reduce the risk of disease.
+The results showed that earning 100 PAI (or more) over a 7-day period is optimally assosiated with reduced risk of disease.

 Even if you exercise too little to achieve 100 PAI, it's not too late to start now.
-We looked at how increasing the PAI score over time affected mortality, and found that those who increased from less than 100 PAI a week in the first survey up to at least 100 PAI a week in the next survey eleven years later had lower risk of dying early than those who stayed below 100 PAI over time.
+We looked at how increasing the PAI score over time was linked to mortality, and found that those who increased from less than 100 PAI a week in the first survey up to at least 100 PAI a week in the next survey eleven years later had lower risk of dying early than those who stayed below 100 PAI over time.
 The lowest risk was found in those who were physically active enough to reach 100 PAI or more at both the HUNT1 and HUNT2 surveys.

 Men and women with 100 weekly PAI or more also have significantly higher cardiorespiratory fitness than those with less than 100 weekly PAI.
-Obtaining 100–150 weekly PAI seems to secure having the average cardiorespiratory fitness expected for your age and sex.
+Obtaining 100–150 PAI over a 7-day period seems to secure having the average cardiorespiratory fitness expected for your age and sex.